TSgthb/DadJokes_API/README.md

-A simple python based API to fetch some random Dad Jokes based on the keyword provided by the user, from icanhazdadjoke.com.
+A simple python based API to fetch some random Dad Jokes from **icanhazdadjoke.com** based on the keyword provided by the user.